Skyscanner/SkyFloatingLabelTextField/README.md

     /// Implementing a method on the UITextFieldDelegate protocol.
 This will notify us when something has changed on the textfield func textField(textField: UITextField, shouldChangeCharactersInRange range: NSRange, replacementString string: String) -> Bool {
         if let text = textField.text {
-            // Note: every time when the text of the textfield changes, the error message is reset (hence we don't need to reset it) if(text.characters.count < 3 || !text.containsString("@")) {
             if let floatingLabelTextField = textField as?
 SkyFloatingLabelTextField {
+                if(text.characters.count < 3 || !text.containsString("@")) {
-                    floatingLabelTextField.errorMessage = "Invaid email"
+                    floatingLabelTextField.errorMessage = "Invalid email"
+                }
+                else {
+                    // The error message will only disappear when we reset it to nil or empty string floatingLabelTextField.errorMessage = ""
                 }
             }
         }